Blu-ray Review: Jack Reacher: Never Go Back

 THE BONUS FEATURES

-There’s a wealth of additional content available, all of which relate to the making of the film.
+There’s a wealth of additional content available, all of which relates to the making of the film.
 As usual, the ones pertaining to how the fight scenes were put together prove to be the most interesting, though perhaps the single most revealing item from any of them is that The Hunter was not in the book the film is based on — it certainly helps explain his one-dimensional nature.

 Jack Reacher: Never Go Back wasn’t as fresh or well constructed as the first film, but Cruise’s work in the title role makes it eminently enjoyable.
-While we’re still on board for a third installment we hope they find better antagonists for Reacher to thwart.
+While we’re still on board for a third installment, we hope they find better antagonists for Reacher to thwart.